krummi/webcrawler.js/README.md

 This however means that our scraper does *not* handle dynamic web pages well.
 This is mostly due to the fact that we never execute the JavaScript code that many web pages will contain.
 If the web pages that we scrape run AJAX calls to fetch some arbitrary data, our scraper will not come across this data.
 To alleviate this problem we could either use something like [JSDOM](https://github.com/tmpvar/jsdom) that takes DOM emulation even further - but is both stricter when it comes to HTML parsing and slower in general - or [PhantomJS](http://phantomjs.org/) which is a headless WebKit implementation.
 PhantomJS would probably be the best fit if we wanted to handle very dynamic web pages since it behaves as your typical browser.
 Waiting for PhantomJS to render pages would however take even more time.

 In general, it depends on the use case which of the aforementioned approaches you would use.
 But as we mentioned earlier we wanted our crawler to be fast and flexible, and because of this cheerio seemed to fit us very well.

-### Traversal

-We implement a rather simple best-first search tree traversal technique that uses a binary heap to order web pages by their _score_ that tells the crawler _how relevant_ each of the pages seem to be according to some search query that the user provides it with.

 ### Scoring Mechanism